BonnierNews/exp-fetch/README.md

 * `onError`: If given a function, it will be called each time fetch encounters a non 200 nor 404 response
 * `onSuccess`: If given a function, it will be called each time fetch encounters a 200
 * `logger`: A logger object implementing `error`, `warning`, `info`, `debug` for example https://github.com/tj/log.js
+* `cacheNotFound`: (default: false).
+If set it will cache 404s, if given a number it will cache the 404 for that time.
+If the `maxAgeFn` is given, it will get this time as the first parameter.

 #### CacheKeyFn